Logan O'Connor

-Logan O'Connor (born August 14, 1996) is an American-born Canadian professional ice hockey forward for the Colorado Avalanche of the National Hockey League (NHL).
+Logan O'Connor (born August 14, 1996) is an American-born professional ice hockey player who is a forward for the Colorado Avalanche of the National Hockey League (NHL).
 O'Connor won the Stanley Cup with the Avalanche in 2022.
 He has become a fan favourite thanks to his gritty, hard-working style of play.

 Early life

 O'Connor is the son of former NHL player Myles O'Connor and was born while his father played for the Houston Aeros of the International Hockey League (IHL).
 He was raised in Calgary, after his father retired from playing.

 Playing career

 Amateur

 O'Connor first played as a bantam and midget within the Calgary Royals organization of the Alberta Midget Hockey League (AMHL).
 Opting to pursue a collegiate career, O'Connor was selected with the 194th overall pick by the Sioux Falls Stampede in the 2013 United States Hockey League (USHL) Entry Draft.

 During first junior season with the Stampede in the 2013–14 season, O'Connor committed to the University of Denver of the National Collegiate Hockey Conference (NCHC).
 As a 17-year-old with Sioux Falls, O'Connor was placed on the checking line and recorded 3 goals and 10 points in 59 games.

-In the following 2014–15 season, O'Connor was named captain of the Stampede and continued his development by increasing his scoring presence in posting 16 goals and 36 points in 58 regular season games.
+In the following 2014–15 season, O'Connor was named captain of the Stampede and continued his development by increasing his scoring presence in posting 16 goals and 36 points in 58 regular-season games.
 In the postseason, he contributed 10 points in 12 games for Sioux Falls to help capture the Clark Cup.

-Embarking on his collegiate career with the Denver Pioneers in the 2015–16 season, O'Connor appeared in 23 games for two goals and two assists as a freshman.
-In the following 2016–17 season, he became a fixture among the Pioneers checking line, registering 7 goals and 18 points while appearing in all 44 games to help Denver claim the 2017 national championship.
+Embarking on his collegiate career with the Denver Pioneers in the 2015–16 season, O'Connor appeared in 23 games with two goals and two assists as a freshman.
+In the following 2016–17 season, he became a fixture among the Pioneers' checking line, registering 7 goals and 18 points while appearing in all 44 games to help Denver claim the 2017 national championship.

 In his junior season in 2017–18, O'Connor again appeared every game with the Pioneers, posting a season-best 21 points while leading the Pioneers with two short-handed goals through 41 games.
 He helped the Pioneers claim the NCHC championship and was named to the All-Tournament Team.
 Named as a two-time All-Academic in the NCHC, O'Connor was selected as captain of the Pioneers for his senior season on June 7, 2018.